 Students and staff must enter through entry and exit locations at each site.

-- Provide clear signage visible at all entries with the symptom checklist and reminders for face masking.
-Temperature screeners may be available.
+- Provide clear signage visible at all entries with the symptom checklist..

-- Students and staff approaching the entry should be wearing a face mask when in crowds.
+- When face masks are required, students and staff approaching the entry should be wearing a face mask when entering indoors.
 Face masks will be available for those who do not have their own

 - Any individual experiencing symptoms of illness must be directed to the care room, offered COVID-19 testing with consent, and sent home.

-- Any individual exhibiting one or more symptoms throughout the day will be offered COVID-19 testing and required to wait in the identified care area until they can be taken home or to a healthcare facility, as soon as possible.
+- Any individual exhibiting one or more symptoms throughout the day will be offered COVID-19 testing and required to wait in the identified care area with a face mask on until they can be taken home or to a healthcare facility, as soon as possible.

 5. Hand Hygiene